 The passing score on the MFT National Examination is established by a panel of expert judges on an “anchor examination.”
 A modified Angoff method is the technique used to determine the passing score.
 Each panel member estimates for each item on the test what percentage of minimally competent therapists would get the item correct.
 Their responses are examined and analyzed by psychometric experts and minor adjustments can be made by the Examination Advisory Committee.
 The anchor examination becomes the standard of knowledge to which all future forms of an examination are compared.
 Some forms of the examination will contain individual items that may differ in difficulty than items on other forms.
 To compensate for these variations, test forms are compared using a psychometric process called equating.
 This equating process accounts for the varying item difficulties and adjusts the passing score up or down accordingly.

 As a result, the required standard of knowledge for passing the examination remains consistent from test form to test form.
 Therefore, there is not a standard or consistent score across exam administrations that represents a passing score.
-Please understand that if you hear and/or believe that the national exam passing score is 60, 70, or any other number, this does not follow the exam scoring guidelines in the exam candidate handbook.
+Please understand that if you hear and/or believe that the national exam passing score is 60, 70, or any other number, this does not follow the exam scoring guidelines in the Exam Candidate Handbook (see download links in the sidebar).
 Again, the Practice Exam passing score is set to 66% but this is not the MFT National Examination passing score.

 What You Need to Know